getify/You-Dont-Know-JS/async & performance/ch1.md

 Two outcomes from the same code means we still have non-determinism!
 But it's at the function (event) ordering level, rather than at the statement ordering level (or, in fact, the expression operation ordering level) as it is with threads.
 In other words, it's much *more deterministic* than threads would have been.

+As applied to JavaScript's behavior, this function-ordering non-determinism is the common term "race condition", as `foo()` and `bar()` are racing against each other to see which runs first.

-If there was a function in JS which did not have this run-to-completion behavior, all such bets would be off, right?
+If there was a function in JS which did not have run-to-completion behavior, all such bets would be off, right?
 It turns out ES6 introduces just such a thing (see Chapter ? for Generators), but don't worry right now, we'll come back to that!

 ## Concurrency